SEIR-0911/u1_star_wars_hw/README.md

 * How will our heroes prevail?
 * At the end of `act3.sh` your file tree should look like this:

+   # 1. Unload the Millenium Falcon in ONE COMMAND!
+  # Move the whole crew from the millenium_falcon directory into the death_star directory.
+HINT: * following a directory will    grab all files/folders inside of a directory (directory/*)
+   --mv millenium_falcon/* death_star
+   # 2. darth_vader has defeated obi_wan!
+Delete poor obi_wan.
+   ):
+   # 3. Our heroes have disabled the tractor beam!
+Move the whole crew back into the millenium_falcon!
+   # Remember: darth_vader remains in the death_star and emperor_palpatine is still in the empire.
+   --mv chewbacca.txt luke_skywalker.txt princess_leia.txt han_solo.txt  ./mellenium_falcon
+   # 4. Move the millenium_falcon back into the rebellion directory.
+   --mv mellenium_falcon ../../rebellion
+   # 5. darth_vader leaves the death_star to pursue luke_skywalker!
+Move him from the death_star into the empire directory!       mv  darth_vader.txt .empire
+   --mv darth_vader.txt ../../empire

+   # 6. Thanks to his practice back home at Beggar’s Canyon, Luke blew up the death_star!
+Remove it from the galaxy!
+   --rm -rf death_star
 <img height=200 src="https://res.cloudinary.com/ahonore42/image/upload/v1611102619/ga/act3.png" alt="act3" />

 ## You did it!
 The Rebellion is saved (for now...)!